do-mpc/do-mpc/documentation/source/index.rst

 .. toctree::
    :maxdepth: 5
-   :caption: Getting do mpc
+   :caption: How to get it?

    license
    installation

 .. toctree::
    :maxdepth: 5
-   :caption: Application
+   :caption: How to use it?

    project_structure
    Debugging